drupalprojects/menu_breadcrumb/README.txt

 Installation
 ------------
-1. Copy the menu_breadcrumb folder to your sites/all/modules directory.
+1. Copy the menu_breadcrumb folder to your modules/contrib directory.
-2. At Administer -> Site building -> Modules (admin/build/modules) enable the module.
+2. At Administer -> Extend (admin/modules) enable the module.
-3. Configure the module settings at Administer -> Site configuration -> Menu breadcrumb (admin/settings/menu_breadcrumb).
+3. Configure the module settings at Administer -> Configuration -> User Interface (admin/config/user-interface/menu-breadcrumb).

 Upgrading
 ---------